IBM/data-broker/README.md

 DBR_SERVER
       Points to one of the Redis instances that are part of the backend.
-If not set, it defaults to 'localhost'.
+If not set, it defaults to `localhost`.

 DBR_PORT
-      Points to the TCP port of the Redis instance specified by DBR_SERVER.
-If not set, it defaults to '6379'.
+      Points to the TCP port of the Redis instance specified by `DBR_SERVER`.
+If not set, it defaults to `6379`.

 DBR_AUTHFILE
       Point the library to the location of the file that contains the Redis passphrase.
 Make sure to restrict the access to that file to the intended group of people who need access to Redis.
-If not set, it defaults to '.redis.auth' (note this is pointing to the current work dir).
+If not set, it defaults to `.redis.auth` (note this is pointing to the current work dir).
 For better security, it is suggested to specify an absolute path.

 DBR_TIMEOUT
       Specifies the timeout in seconds for blocking get and read API calls.
-If not set, it defaults to 5 seconds.
+If not set, it defaults to `5` seconds.